-Apple Kbase: How to choose a startup disk on your Mac
+Apple Kbase #HT204417: How to select a different startup disk

 Sparse file — Sparse files consume less space on disk than their file size would suggest.
 Sparse files are occasionally used for log files, databases and virtual machine files.
 CCC can preserve sparse files between APFS volumes, but HFS+ does not support sparse files, so these files consume more space on an HFS+ formatted backup disk.

 Target Disk Mode — An alternate startup configuration in which the computer does not boot to the loginwindow nor Finder.
-Rather, a Firewire or Thunderbolt icon appears on the Mac's screen, and when you attach the Mac to another Mac via Firewire or Thunderbolt, the internal storage of the Mac in Target Disk Mode appears on the Desktop of the other Mac.
+Rather, a Firewire, USB, or Thunderbolt icon appears on the Mac's screen, and when you attach the Mac to another Mac via Firewire, USB or Thunderbolt, the internal storage of the Mac in Target Disk Mode appears on the Desktop of the other Mac.
 In other words, Target Disk Mode makes your Mac behave like an ordinary external hard drive enclosure.

 Task — A collection of settings in CCC that define a source, destination, items to be copied, and automation.

 Task chaining — A feature in CCC that allows you to run another task at the end of a task, see: Performing actions Before and After the backup task: Run another backup task (task chaining).